 For the platform to configure for the requirements of the processor in the socket, it must first identify whether the processor is a Pentium III processor (CPUID=068xh) / Celeron processor (CPUID=068xh), or a future 0.13 micron socket 370 processors.
-Pin AF36 is a VSS pin on a Pentium III processor (CPUID=068xh) and Celeron processor (CPUID=068xh); pin AF36 is a DETECT pin on future 0.13 micron Socket 370 processors.
+Pin AF36 is a ground pin on a Pentium III processor (CPUID=068xh) and Celeron processor (CPUID=068xh); pin AF36 is a detect pin on future 0.13 micron Socket 370 processors.
 Referring to Figure 8, the platform uses a detect circuit connected to this processor pin.
 If a future 0.13 micron Socket 370 processor is present in the socket, the TUAL5 reference schematic signal will be pulled to the 5 V rail and the TUAL5# reference schematic signal will be pulled to ground.
-Otherwise, for a Pentium III processor (CPUID=068xh) or Celeron processor (CPUID=068xh), the TUAL5 reference schematic signal will be pulled to ground and the TUAL5# will be pulled to the 5 V rail.
+Otherwise, for a Pentium III processor (CPUID=068xh) or Celeron processor (CPUID=068xh), the TUAL5 reference schematic signal will be pulled to the 5 V rail.